dsblv/vk-api-calls/readme.md

 #### `vk.execution()` → `execution`

-This method return an Execution object instance — a sort of deferred calls collection.
+This method return an Execution object instance.

 #### `execution.push(method, [query])` → `this`